iiint/client-cpp/README.md

 The sript file can be coded following steps below:

-step 1: Using thrift to compile rpc.thrift, get gen-cpp folder.
+step 1: Using thrift to compile rpc.thrift, get gen-cpp folder

 step 2: Delete TSIService_server.skeleton.cpp in gen-cpp folder

+step 3: Create CMakeLists.txt in gen-cpp folder, the file content is empty

-step 3: run command: cmake .. , make, ./client-cpp successively under the client-cpp/build
+step 4: run command: cmake .. , make, ./client-cpp successively under the client-cpp/build

 # 4. More info
 ## 4.1 Basic requirements